SoftUni/Programming-Basics-Book-Java-EN/chapter-00-preface.md

 The skill of coding **can be acquired in a few months** of hard learning and solving practical problems by writing code every day.
 This book covers only the first point of coding: **working with variables, conditional statements, and loops**.
 The rest remains to be learned in follow-up trainings, courses, and books.

-The book (and the courses based on it) gives only the beginning of one long and serious training on the way to professional programming.
+The book gives only the beginning of one long and serious training on the way to professional programming.
 If you don't learn perfectly the material from this book, you can't become a programmer.
 You are going to miss fundamentals, and it will be harder in the future.
 For this reason, **give enough time to programming basics**: solve many problems and write code every day for months until you learn to **solve every problem from the book very easily**.
 Then go ahead.

 We pay special attention to the fact that **programming language doesn't have significant relevance** for one's coding skill.
 You can either code or not.
 If you can code in C#, then you'll easily switch to Java, or C++, or any other language.
 That's why **coding skills** are heavily studied in the foundational software engineering courses at SoftUni.
 These are the skills that each programming book for beginners starts with, including this one.